QuantumNovice/higgs-audio/README.md

 docker run --gpus all --ipc=host --net=host --ulimit memlock=-1 --ulimit stack=67108864 -it --rm nvcr.io/nvidia/pytorch:25.02-py3 bash
 ```

-Or run directly in jupyter notebook
+Or run directly in jupyter notebook using this.
+You don't need to setup anything.
+It's ready to go.
+It will open up a jupyter notebook.

 ```bash
 docker run --gpus all --ipc=host --net=host \